An overview of birds in Wales

 WOS members contribute vital data that enables NGOs and government to track the fortunes of Wales’ birds, and has produced, with other bodies, a list of birds of conservation concern.
-Together with RSPB Cymru, BTO Cymru and Natural Resources Wales it also co-produces reports on the State of Birds in Wales, with the most recently published report in December 2018.
+It also co-produced an annual report on the State of Birds in Wales, last published in 2018.

-Download the 2018 State of Birds in Wales in English
+Download State of Birds in Wales in English

 Although there have been serious declines in many bird species, Wales nonetheless remains important for several species, or assemblages of species that share a habitat.

-- Hen Harrier – 58 pairs (2010), but down to 35 pairs in 2016.
-This compares to fewer than a dozen pairs annually in the whole of England.
+- Hen Harrier – 43 pairs (2004) compares to fewer than a dozen pairs annually in the whole of England.

 - Goshawk, which are hard to see but occur in many of the large upland conifer forests in central and north Wales.

-- Merlin, of which there were estimated to be around 70 pairs in the mid 1980s but which regular watchers fear have since declined to around 35 pairs.
+- Merlin, of which there were estimated to be around 70 pairs in the mid 1980s but which regular watchers fear have since declined.

 The noise, sight and, above all, smell of an active seabird colony in spring is one of the great wonders of the coast.
 The seacliffs of north and west Wales are important for several species that have hit real problems in recent years across the UK.
 So far, the food shortages that have devastated tern, auk and Kittiwake colonies on North Sea coasts – believed to result from climate change – haven’t affected Welsh birds as significantly, but monitoring remains crucial if we are to understand and help.
 At present only the gulls, especially the Kittiwake, are showing significant declines in Wales.
 The Pembrokeshire islands hold over half of the world population of Manx Shearwaters with around 375,000 pairs and 40,000 Puffins.They also hold large numbers of European Storm-petrels, Guillemots and Razorbills, and include Grassholm with its 39,000 Gannets that make it the third largest colony on the planet (one in ten of the world’s gannets live there).
 On Anglesey, the seabird colony at South Stack is the most accessible and impressive, though in international terms, Ynys Feurig, Cemlyn and the Skerries are the most important, with Sandwich, Common and Arctic terns, the 3000 pairs of Arctics on the Skerries being the largest in the UK.
 Roseate Terns breed occasionally at these sites, though the biggest colony in the northeast Atlantic is across the waves in Dublin Bay.
 Off the southeast coast of Anglesey, Puffin Island now has Puffins once again thanks to an effective rat eradication programme in the 1990s, though its Cormorant population is particularly important.
 Other sites around the coast, from the Great and Little Orme in Caernarfonshire to the cliffs of the Gower also host Fulmars, Cormorants and Shags in the breeding season, while in the winter, Carmarthen Bay is of international importance for its Common Scoters, and Liverpool Bay increasingly so.
 Wales has one Little Tern colony, at Gronant on the Denbighshire/Flint border which is currently flourishing with over 200 pairs, thanks in no small part to the protection work done by the Denbighshire Country Service.